pg-support/supt-km/docs/4. Processes/d. Custom Grille/Custom Grille Review Process.md

 ### Make sure the design does not violate our [Submission Guidelines](https://help.positivegrid.com/hc/en-us/articles/9291263379341-Personalized-Product-Submission-Guidelines).

-If the design violates our guidelines, please proceed [[Custom Grille Design Rejected]].
+If the design violates our guidelines, please proceed [[Custom Grille Design Reject or Reprint]].

 ## 4 - Approve the design